 Explore Old Kek Lok Si Temple

-In addition to the Mahamariamman temple, you can also visit other temples such as Kek Lok Si temple.
+In addition to the Mahamariamman temple, you can also visit other temples such as the Kek Lok Si temple.
 It is located in Air Itam Penang and it belongs to the biggest Buddhist temple in Southeast Asia.

 Visit Fort Cornwallis